Breast Reduction London

 Breast reduction surgery is performed as a day case which means you’ll be able to return to the comfort of home the same day.

 The surgery requires a general anaesthetic, which puts you to sleep.
 We will monitor your recovery from the operation and the anaesthetic carefully before you are discharged.

 Your Breast Reduction Surgery

-Although each of the following techniques strives towards the same goal, there are a number of different ways to approach your treatment.
+Although each technique strives towards the same goal, there are different types of breast reduction procedure.
 Our expert consultants will carefully explain each option and guide you to the choice that is best suited for you and your body.

 For patients, the primary concern after shape and size tends to be that of scar formation.
 Typically there are two types of scar associated with breast reduction surgery.
-Named due to their appearance, they are the lollipop and anchor scars.
+Named due to their appearance, these are lollipop and anchor scars.

 A lollipop scar goes around the areola (nipple) and down to the base of the breast.
 An anchor scar extends this slightly by traversing from the base along the underside of your bust.

 Breast Reduction Care and Recovery